wangziqi2013/wangziqi2013.github.io/_posts/2021-10-03-peeking-behind-the-curtain.markdown

 In the last section, the paper delves into resource sharing and performance isolation.
 CPU time share is measured by having the function continuously calling fine-grained timestamp functions, and record the number of distinct time points in every 1000ms interval.
+Results show that AWS Lambda allocates CPU time based on the memory size of the function.
+Larger functions will be allocated more fractions of the CPU time than smaller functions.
+As the number of instances increases on a single
+VM, the CPU share that each function is allocated also scales down proportionally.